junnelarsenio/TRAINING/Basics-of-docker/Section-6.md

-# Docker in the real world
+# DOCKER IN THE REAL WORLD
 ### Creating a docker file
 ```
 FROM python:3.13-rc-alpine3.20